kamilkisiela/graphql-config/docs/author-load-config.md

 _type: `boolean`_

-GraphQL Config by default throws an error if there's a config file but is empty.
+GraphQL Config by default throws an error if there's a config file but the file is empty.